aamithompson/EmailApplication/README.md

 ### Inbox

 - **Top Navigation Bar** - Serves as the core anchor throughout the application.
-While not yet implemented, will in the future support advanced user querying
+It will in the future support advanced user querying

 - **Side Bar** - A quick way for users to filter their mail as well as access other important pages such as settings, help or creating new mail.